Slazy998/Alarm-Clock-/README.md

 # Alarm-Clock-
 Hey It's me Slazy.
 I made Alarm clock using python.
 Used Libraries : time, datetime, pygame
+Feel free to use it.
+Any modifications in code will be appreciated.
+THANKS FOR VISTING..........